SlotNSlot/whitepaper/whitepaper.md

 The team is currently working in a country where legislation on cryptocurrencies is not built.
 The country strictly bans online gambling with any currencies considered as valuable, domestic or global.
 Though a legislation doesn’t exist yet, the team still desires to avoid any means of legal issues in the region.
 For the time being, no exact identification of any team member will be revealed.
 The team sincerely appreciate generous understanding.

 Instead of posting personal information, the team will validate credibility by source codes and open communications on the web.
 The team would appreciate and diligently participate in any means of debates, questions, corrections, requests, and feedbacks on the relevant communication channels.
-Currently this will include the team’s Github, Twitter, and Hipchat.
+Currently this will include the team’s [Github](https://github.com/SlotNSlot/SlotNSlot), [Twitter](https://twitter.com/slotnslot), [Hipchat](https://www.hipchat.com/gIUbFZBvh), and [Medium](https://medium.com/@kkenji1024).
 With the concept of Decentralized Autonomous Organization(DAO) in mind, the team’s major role is believed to be developing core smart contracts to build a decentralized application.
 The platform will then run on an autonomous consensus between token holders.

 The team currently consists of 7 developers with degrees in Computer Science and Electronic Engineering, on top of years of experience in relevant fields, 1 UI/UX designer with great skills and experience, and 2 project managers who are serial entrepreneurs as well.
 The team works in a decent work environment where it can make quick responses and decisions while operating the tasks efficiently.